holochain/launcher-tauri/docs/dev-setup.md

 ## Project setup

-This assumes that you have the `holochain`, `lair-keystore` and `caddy` binaries installed and available in your PATH.
+This assumes that you have the `holochain` and `lair-keystore` binaries installed and available in your PATH.

 ```bash
 yarn